- Levels for Police Ranks in India

 Constable Rank in Indian Police

-The rank of Constable is the starting position in the police hierarchy in India.
+The rank of Constable is the starting position in the police rank list in India.
 In some states, constables are referred to as 'Sipahi.'
 Upon recruitment, they are allowed to carry rifles, with arms training provided after recruitment.
 As they gain experience, a constable can advance to become a senior constable and then be promoted to the rank of head constable.
 This progression offers three main positions within the police force.

 Constable